khalilammarr/CTF/GoCipher/WriteUp.md

   main_win(v37, v34, v38, v3, v20, v39, v40, v41, v42);
 }
 ```
-Upon examining the disassembly code, we notice that the program doesn't impose any condition on the length of the entered flag..
-This means that even an incomplete flag could potentially pass the check if the entered characters match the corresponding characters in the original flag.
-If this is the case we should be able to use brute force to find the complete flag.
+Looking at the disassembly code, we can see the program doesn’t check the length of the entered flag.
+This means even an incomplete flag could potentially pass, as long as the characters match the original flag.
+If that’s the case, we should be able to brute force our way to the complete flag.
 Since we know the flag format : Securinets{###} let's try Securinets as an input !
 ```
 PS C:\Users\MSI\CTF\Securinets Mini_CTF\GoCipher> .\gocipher.exe